Concessionary travel schemes

 This symbol on your card means a companion can travel with you free on the bus, and also means your companion can accompany you for half fare between any two rail stations in Fife.
 You will also be entitled to Taxi cards.

-This symbol on your card indicates you are entitled to free Scotland-wide bus travel, free rail travel within Scotland and free ferry travel within Scotland.
+This symbol on your card indicates you are entitled to free Scotland-wide bus travel, free rail travel within Scotland, free travel on the Edinburgh tram route and free ferry travel within Scotland.

 If you are a young person between the age of 16 and 18 or a full time volunteer under 26 and your card shows the "Young Scot" and "Pass" logo then you will be entitled to a discount on buses and trains throughout Scotland.